Thomas131/backer/README.md

 Backer:
 =======
 This is my personal Backup-System based on Makefiles (This will maybe change in the future).
 It is highly inspired by rsnapshot.
 My goals were:
-* flexible (all changes should be made in sync.mk, but if really neccecary, they can be made in the Makefile itself, too.
+* flexible (all changes should be made in sync.mk, but if really neccecary, they can be made in the Makefile itself, too)
 * consistend (independing of the backup-command behind the scenes, the Make-Commands are the same)
 * easy (to use and from concept; all the magic is normally done in rsync)
 * fast&space-saving (Only new and modified files are synced and saved twice; thanks to hardlinking and the rsync-check algorithm)